 - If you don't have a Google account, you're prompted to create an account and then log in.

-When you click the ACCESS DEMO ACCOUNT link below, you agree to let Google perform one of two actions related to your Google account:
+When you click a link below, you agree to let Google perform one of two actions related to your Google account:

 - If you already have a Google Analytics account, we will add the demo account to your Analytics account.